spine-tools/Spine-Toolbox/docs/source/settings.rst

 ..
 Settings form documentation
    Created 14.1.2019

+.. |open-folder| image:: ../../spinetoolbox/ui/resources/menu_icons/folder-open-solid.svg
+   :width: 16

 .. _Settings:

 ********
 Settings
 ********

-You can open Spine Toolbox settings from the main window menu `File->Settings...`, or by pressing **Ctrl+,**.
+You can open Spine Toolbox settings from the main window menu **File -> Settings...**, or by pressing **Ctrl+,**.
 Settings are categorized into five tabs;
 *General*, *Tools*, *Db editor*, *Spec. editors* and *Engine*.
 In addition to application settings, each Project item has user adjustable